 Travel together with faculty, staff and other participants from your CCSA program with our group travel.
 CCSA will purchase a airline ticket from select U.S. cities on your behalf.
 The airline cost will be included in your final bill from CCSA.
 In addition to the flight, you will also receive transport to/from the accommodation in the destination city and the airport.

 You can check our currently available departure cities on our departures page CCSA highly recommends this option for those new to international travel.

 $150 Early Application Fee Deadline February 17, 2023 (Early App Fee of $150 includes a $100 discount) (App Fee increases to $250 after Early Application Deadline)Scholarships: See our scholarships page

 Ethnographic Field School in Belize

-Prerequisite: One course in anthropology or other social/behavioral scienceWKU Course: ANTH 495 / ANTH 495G
+Prerequisite: At least one introductory course in anthropology or sociology or consent of instructor.WKU Course: ANTH 495 / ANTH 495G